ceejbot/soulsy/README.md

 If you have [just](https://just.systems) installed, the justfile has recipes for convenient setup and builds. `cargo install just` if you do not have it.

+`cargo --doc open` displays programmer documentation for the Rust side of the plugin.
+The C++ side is commented, but not to the same degree.
+(It's a lot more code right now, and most of it is forked code!)

 ## Credits

 All of the UI code is retained from [LamasTinyHud](https://www.nexusmods.com/skyrimspecialedition/mods/82545), so [mlthelama](https://github.com/mlthelama) gets all the props.
 I also learned a lot about how to make an SKSE plugin by reading their source.
 Give that HUD a try if you don't like the souls-game style, or want a UI you can edit in-game.
 The original has more features than this one does!
 It's also the only hotkeys hud mod I tried that worked well in my game, so that's a testimonial.